isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2072.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-N.A.
+Direct Purchase

 ### Support Level
-Up to  for SMEs <br>
+Up to 70% for SMEs <br>
-Up to Direct Purchase for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-N.A.
+- Minimally semi-automated
+- Volumetric or weight based filling
+- Touchscreen display can be supported
+- Explosion proof can be supported
+- Installation/simple training costs can be supported
+- Conveyer line/system (integration with pipe, cable and air supply linkage) can be supported

 ### Contact Information
 N.A.